Digital Media (with Foundation Year)

 - Baccalaureate IB: No specific subjects required.

-If you expect to achieve a higher tariff score, you may also be interested in our BSc(Hons) Digital Media course.
+If you think you'll achieve a higher tariff score, you may be interested in our BSc(Hons) Digital Media course.

 UWE Bristol's International College